 One such option is a consumer proposal.
 If you are considering this, here are the consumer proposal pros and cons.

 A consumer proposal is an alternative to personal bankruptcy.
 In a consumer proposal, you agree to pay a portion of your debts to creditors and the creditors agree, in many cases, to forgive the remainder of the debt.
 This arrangement is negotiated on your behalf through a Consumer Proposal Administrator (who is also a licensed Insolvency Trustee).
 The agreement between you and your creditors is legally binding and gives you immediate protection from your creditors.

 Credit History Influence

 With a consumer proposal, with successful repayment, you have a chance to move your credit rating up to an R7 (in comparison to the R9 rating with personal bankruptcy, which jeopardizes your ability to qualify for future credit).
 An R7 still means that you’ve got bad credit, but there is less damage to repair moving forward.

-While there is no question it will create a negative impact on your credit history, it’s not as damaging as bankruptcy (where debts are considered written off.
-It’s very difficult and/or can take a long time to get credit again after declaring personal bankruptcy).
+While there is no question a consumer proposal will create a negative impact on your credit history, it’s not as damaging as bankruptcy, where debts are written off.
+It’s very difficult and can take a long time to obtain credit after declaring personal bankruptcy.

-There can be hefty fees associated with consumer proposals; all of your debts may not be able to be included (i.e. secured debts and older student loans, etc.).
+- There can be hefty fees associated with consumer proposals, and all your debts may not be able to be eligible, such as secured debts and older student loans.

 Do you feel like you’ve run out of options to deal with your debt?
-We can help you understand what is available to you and help you plan for your future, debt-free.
-Call us at or start with our online debt analysis.
+We can help you understand what is available to you and help you plan for your debt-free future.
+Call us at 1-888-294-3130 or start with our online debt analysis.